 From a distance you look like my friend, even though we are at war.

 From a distance I just cannot comprehend what all this fighting is for.

 From a distance there is harmony, and it echoes through the land.

 And it’s the hope of hopes, it’s the love of loves, it’s the heart of everyone.

 It’s the hope of hopes, it’s the love of loves.
 This is the song of everyone.

 And God is watching us, God is watching us, God is watching us from a distance.

 Oh, God is watching us, God is watching.
 God is watching us from a distance

-The available renditions of this song are all pretty schmaltzy and the original lyrics are gendered in a way that doesn’t feel right, but if you if this song appeals to here is a version that may the best by Nanci Griffith (you can also find versions of this song with matching pictures and versions by others, but I think this version benefits from lack of embellishment).
+The available renditions of this song are all pretty schmaltzy and the original lyrics are gendered in a way that doesn’t feel right, but if you if this song appeals to here (please click) is a version that may the best (as well as being by the person who wrote the song – Julie Gold)